flancian/garden/agora pkg chapter.md

 In text format, Agora Protocol is a series of typographical conventions that allow users to link and annotate resources regardless of the medium.
 Annotating here stands for encoding metadata and personal meaning in resources in a way conducive to be later decoded in an Agora-like [[context]].

-If you are reading this book, you probably know Agora Protocol even before reading about it: it is meant to reflect and build on existing practices in the personal knowledge management space, like:
+If you are reading this book, you probably know Agora Protocol even before reading about it; it is meant to reflect and build on existing practices in the personal knowledge management space, like:

 - #Tags designate entities as related to the annotated resource.
   - #PascalCase may be used to encode sentences.